ValtsS/anntenas/30-17-12m/2+3+4/README.md

 WARC 30 m / 17m / 12 tri bander with 2+3+4 elements.

 Single cable, all band driven elements are directly driven.
-This allows for higher F/B on 17 meters, closer to a mono band yagi.

 Modeled EZNEC Pro 7 and NEC-5 calculation engine.